 2020 Aristeia Award

-The Alumni/ae Association is pleased to announce that Susan I. Rotroff has been named the 2020 recipient of the Aristeia Award for Distinguished Alumni/ae of the American School of Classical Studies at Athens.
+The Alumni/ae Association announced that Susan I. Rotroff was named the 2020 recipient of the Aristeia Award for Distinguished Alumni/ae of the American School of Classical Studies at Athens.

 2019 Aristeia Award

 The Association was pleased to announce that Nancy A. Winter was named the 2019 recipient of the Aristeia Award for Distinguished Alumni/ae of the American School of Classical Studies at Athens.
 In Nancy A. Winter, we are fortunate to have someone who has published extensively on architectural terracottas and excavated in Greece, Cyprus, and Italy, and who has tirelessly served the School and its members for decades, especially in her role as Head Librarian.
 Every alumnus’ and alumna’s life has been touched in one way or another by Nancy’s hard work as the initiator of the ARGOS project, which eventually led to the electronic cataloguing of the numerous resources of the libraries and archives.
 She has long been a part of the heart and soul of the School, and richly deserves this recognition.

 Nancy Winter was presented with the Aristeia Award at the annual meeting of the Alumni/ae Association, in conjunction with the AIA/SCS convention in San Diego, January 4, 2019.
 The many Alumni/ae in attendance helped us celebrate Nancy’s career and contributions to the life of the School.

 Alumni/ae Association President Georgia Tsouvala announced that Robert A. Bridges, Jr. has been named the 2018 recipient of the Aristeia Award for Distinguished Alumni/ae of the American School of Classical Studies atAthens.